SvenGarson/launchschool-course-backend/RB120/Lesson5_Slightly-Larger-OO-Programs/Ex8_OO-Twenty-One/README.md

 we have to potentially fix.

-I played with the Participant class to handle the looping until the player is bust of chose 'stay' in order to oofload that logic into one clean method call.
+I played with the Participant class to handle the looping until the player is bust or chooses 'stay' in order to ofload that logic into one clean method call.
 Although this implementation was pretty easy, it showed me that offloading logic to somewhere else, especially to another, more specific object, forces me to implement a way to